tarasowski/learning-lambda-calculus/001_summary.md

 λ - lambda
 η - eta
 ```
-* Syntatic construcs are defined using BNF **rules.** Each rule has a **rule name** consisting of one or more words within ange brackets `< and >.` A rule associates its name with a **rule body** consisting of a sequence of symbols and rule names.
+* Syntatic construcs are defined using BNF **rules.** Each rule has a **rule name** consisting of one or more words within angel brackets `< and >.` A rule associates its name with a **rule body** consisting of a sequence of symbols and rule names.
 If there are different possible rule bodies for the same rule then they are separated by | s.

 * For example, binary numbers are based on the digits 1 and 0:

 ```
 <digit> ::= 1 | 0
 ```
-* and a binary number may be either a single digit or a digit followed by a number:
+* and a binary number may be either a single digit (any of the numerals from 0 to 9) or a digit followed by a number:

 ```
 <binary> ::= <digit> | <digit> <binary>